-How Will the U.S. And WHO Fare Without Each Other?
+How Will The U.S. And WHO Fare Without Each Other?

 Last week, President Trump declared that he is "terminating" the decades-long U.S. relationship with the World Health Organization over the agency's relationship with China and withdrawing U.S. funding.